Being allergic to cats causes heartache, not to mention health risks, to a substantial proportion of the world’s cat lovers.

 - Dander (loose skin flakes)

-These products are referred to as allergens.
-All of these allergens include a protein known as Fel d 1 and this is the main culprit behind the suffering of many cat allergy victims.
+All of these allergens contain a protein known as Fel d 1 and this is the main culprit behind the suffering of many cat allergy victims.

-Fel d 1 is present in a secretion known as sebum produced by the sebaceous glands in each of a cat’s hair follicles.
-It is present in every skin flake and the roots of each hair that is shed.
+The Fel d 1 protein that causes allergic reactions is present in a secretion known as sebum produced by the sebaceous glands in each of a cat’s hair follicles.
+It is present in every skin flake plus the root of each hair that is shed.

-Fel d 1 is also a component of a cat’s saliva.
-As cats are constantly licking their fur, it is easy to see how people come into contact with this allergy-inducing substance.
+Maine Coon saliva contains the protein Fel d 1 which triggers many people’s cat allergies.
+As cats are constantly licking their fur, it is easy to see how people easily come into contact with this allergy-inducing substance.

 If your cat licks you, it transfers Fel d 1 straight to your skin, so allergy sufferers often react by stroking a cat or if one licks them.

 A dust-free, clumping litter is the best choice to limit this problem.
-Try Arm & Hammer Clump & Seal Litter as it really doesn’t send up a cloud of dust and seal odors in really well.
+Try Arm & Hammer Clump & Seal Litter as it doesn’t send up a cloud of dust during use and as a bonus, it seals odors in really well too.

-Why some people have allergic reactions to cats and some don’t
+Why some people are allergic to Maine Coons and some aren’t

 For some reason, certain people’s immune systems decide to defend them against totally harmless proteins produced by cats.
 They produce antibodies to attack the perceived enemy or allergen.